 If you trust us, your investors will trust you the same way.
 We want to give you the better solution to make your crowdfund trustworthy and disruptive.

-They can also choose an amount of tokens to be issued for crowdsale creators at the beginning of the crowdsale.
+They can also choose an amount of tokens to be issued for crowdsale creators at the

 After the crowdsale end no more tokens can be issued.